MeitalRann/StackOverflow-Question-Tagging-Toolkit/README.md

 2) BERT
 3) LDA and BERT

-The Tags prediction was carried using a DNN.
+The Tags prediction is carried using a DNN.

-# DNN architecture:
+## DNN architecture:
 3 hidden layesr, 256 units each with relu activation.
 Output layer with 100 units and sigmoid activation function.
 For more info, see stage 3 in main.py.

 ## Data: